-Dr. Tompkins earned his medical degree from the UCLA School of Medicine where he was elected to the Alpha Omega Alpha medical honor society and was the recipient of the William P. Longmire Medal as the top surgery student.
-He completed his orthopaedic surgery residency at the University of North Carolina, Chapel Hill, and went on to complete a fellowship in joint replacement surgery at Rush-Presbyterian-St Luke’s Hospital in Chicago.
+Dr. Tompkins graduated from the David Geffen UCLA School of Medicine in 1987 and was elected to the Alpha Omega Alpha medical honor society.
+He completed his orthopaedic surgery residency at the University of North Carolina, Chapel Hill, and a joint replacement fellowship at Rush-Presbyterian-St Luke's Hospital in Chicago.

 Dr. Tompkins has previously served as Director of Orthopaedic Trauma at Santa Rosa Memorial Hospital and as Assistant Clinical Professor of Orthopaedic Surgery at the UC Davis School of Medicine.
-He currently chairs the total joint committee at Santa Rosa Memorial where he has been recognized for excellence in patient satisfaction and as a “Top Doc” in 2009, 2010, and 2011.
-In 2011 he was also named one of the best physicians in the Bay Area by Bay Area Check Book, a non-profit rating service.
-He has published papers and given presentations on a number of topics related to joint replacement surgery.
-His current clinical interests include optimal pain management and accelerated rehabilitation for joint replacement patients.
+He has been recognized as a "Top Doc" at Santa Rosa Memorial Hospital multiple times and named as one of the best physicians in the Bay Area by Consumers' Checkbook (Checkbook.org), a non-profit rating service which uses peer physician recommendations.
+He is also proud to have earned a perfect five-star rating for patient satisfaction on HealthGrades.com.

 Certified by the American Board of Orthopaedic Surgery with specialized training in joint replacement surgery, Dr. Kevin Howe specializes in complex arthritis problems involving the hip and knee joints.
 Dr. Howe has been a member of Redwood Orthopaedic Surgery Associates since 2000.
 He has been awarded the Surgeon of the Year by Santa Rosa Memorial Hospital in 2008 and has been named a "Top Doc" at the hospital in 2011.